-- The expected return on embedded value at the start of the year ("expected return") - Operating variances during the period ("operating experience variances"), caused by differences between the actual operating experience of the period and the assumptions used to calculate the embedded value at the start of the year, before the impact of new sales during the period - The impact of changes in assumptions at the end of the period for operating experience ("operating assumption changes") - Variances and changes in assumptions regarding future experience used to calculate the value of in-force business at the end of the period relating to economic conditions ("economic variances and assumption changes") - The "value added by new business", calculated at the moment of sale using the end of period assumptions - The impact in 2008 of the collapse of Lehman Brothers, and the consequent devaluation of the structured bonds underlying certain index-linked products, which was covered by the extraordinary capital injection made by the two major shareholders
+- The expected return on embedded value at the start of the year ("expected return") - Operating variances during the period ("operating experience variances"), caused by differences between the actual operating experience of the period and the assumptions used to calculate the embedded value at the start of the year, before the impact of new sales during the period - The impact of changes in assumptions at the end of the period for operating experience ("operating assumption changes") - Variances and changes in assumptions regarding future experience used to calculate the value of in-force business at the end of the period relating to economic conditions ("economic variances and assumption changes") - The "value added by new business", calculated at the moment of sale using the end of period assumptions - The partial reversal (23 million Euro) in 2010 of the extraordinary capital injection (108 million Euro) made in 2008 by the two major shareholders to cover the devaluation of the Lehman Bros. structured bonds, as a result of the recovery in value of the bonds

-The following table shows the components of the Group Embedded Value earnings in 2008 and 2009.
+The following table shows the components of the Group Embedded Value earnings in 2009 and 2010.

-Components of Group Embedded Value Earnings
+Components of Group Embedded Value Earnings €/m 2009 2010

-€/m 2008 2009

-Expected return 193 107
+Expected return 107 117

-Operating experience variances 30 119
+Operating experience variances 119 2

-Operating assumption changes (97) (9)
+Operating assumption changes (9) (2)

-Economic variances and assumption changes (795) 358
+Economic variances and assumption changes 358 (65)

-EARNINGS ON INITIAL GROUP EMBEDDED VALUE (669) 575
+EARNINGS ON INITIAL GROUP EMBEDDED VALUE 575 52

-Value of new life business 133 72
+Value of new life business 72 41

-Value of new asset management business 51 69
+Value of new asset management business 69 121

-Value of new Italian banking business 7 64
+Value of new Italian banking business 64 53

-VALUE ADDED BY NEW BUSINESS 191 205
+VALUE ADDED BY NEW BUSINESS 205 215

-Impact of Lehman brothers operation (108) -
+Impact of Lehman brothers operation - 23

-GROUP EMBEDDED VALUE EARNINGS (586) 780
+GROUP EMBEDDED VALUE EARNINGS 780 290